cdl-geneseo/douglass-day/how-to-transcribe.md

 ### Do​     ​      ​      ​          ​          ​      ​        ​
 - Type every word on the page into the text box​             ​
-- Insert a new line between - paragraphs​
+- Insert a new (blank) line between paragraphs​
 - ​Keep original spelling, grammar, capitals​​
 - Include all titles and page numbers